 I looked up to find her framed two year old face smiling at me from its place on the wall.

 My baby.
 My baby.
 Where did all the years go?
 How did we get here already?

 I let the tears flow then, although I’m not sure I had much of a choice.
 I guess I could’ve talked myself out of feeling sad, but I didn’t.
 When I was done, I thought about what I wanted to do on this first night as a mom whose kid had moved out of her house.
 I surprised myself by realizing that I wanted to celebrate.

 I ran to my favorite grocery store (the more expensive one) and bought one of my favorite meals; fresh organic chicken, sweet potatoes and homegrown corn.
 When I got home I fired up the grill and set the table for three (instead of four).
 Then I uncorked a bottle of wine and let it breathe while I prepared our meal.

-Just before we called our son down to dinner my husband picked up his filled glass and raised it towards me.
+Just before we called our son down to dinner my husband picked up his filled glass and raised it towards me.“To us,” he said.

 “To us,” I repeated, raising my glass too.

 Our glasses clinked as, in unison, we said “Good job” to each other.
 After all, we are officially the proud parents of a child in college!
 One who has her whole life in front of her.
 One who will have experiences all her own.
 She will live, learn and love independently from us, and maybe (probably) even teach us a thing or two.
 Isn’t this what we raised her to do?